What is Google Analytics and Can It Help My Business?

 But if the tool’s so good then why is it free?

 Well, you could say that with so many services that Google offers from Google Maps to Google Drive.
 With Google Analytics, there are certain benefits and insights that Google gains from having people use their analytic service, even if those benefits aren’t directly of monetary value.

 Accountability is crucial in digital marketing.
 Being able to pinpoint who your users are and how your users are interacting with your product is essential to understanding your audience so you can modify your service and website to suit.
-And for those using AdWords, it's even more crucial to know what your website users are doing so you're not throwing your money down the drain.
+And for those using Google Ads, it’s even more crucial to know what your website users are doing so you’re not throwing your money down the drain.

 There’s also the fact that the data that you’re researching isn’t only helpful and interesting for you, it’s also helpful and interesting for Google too so they can spot trends in the use of the internet and find how people are using the web which enables them to improve their services as a result.